 Evaluate associations between 5 year mortality and LDL using risk difference (RD: difference in probabilities).

 Methods: The probabilities of subjects dying within 5 years of study enrollment were compared across groups defined by the continuous LDL values.
 Differences in the probabilities were tested using a linear regression with robust method.
-95% confidence intervals for the difference in population probabilities were based on that same treatment of variances.
+95% confidence intervals for the difference in population probabilities were based on Wald statistics computed using that same treatment of variances.

 Results: From linear regression method, 725 available observations from a sample of 735 elderly subjects between ages 65 and 99, we estimate that for each mg/dL difference in LDL value, the difference of probability dying within 5 years from study enrollment is 0.0010, with higher LDL group tending to have lower probability of dying within 5 years.
 The estimated robust SE is 0.00043.
 A 95% CI suggests that this observation is not unusual if the true difference in probability of death within 5 years is between 0.0019 lower per mg/dL difference in LDL level to 0.0002 lower per mg/dL difference in LDL level.
 This observation is statistically significant at a 0.05 level of significance (two-sided p value of 0.017), and we can with high confidence reject the null hypothesis that the probability of death within 5 year is not associated with serum LDL levels.